programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 This approach to styling is mostly self-explanatory and this is an advantage of Bokeh, but you can see that sometimes Bokeh takes this too far.
 Some of its naming conventions are too verbose; for example, `axis_label_text_font_size` could probably just be called *label_font_size* since we already know we're operating on an axis and the use of text and font seems redundant.
 Hopefully, this verbosity will be reigned in with future releases.

-Let's output the example and see how it looks!
+Let's make sure to add the line to show the plot.

 ```python
 show(p)
 ```

+Now we can run `column_datasource.py` to see how it looks in the browser.

 {% include figure.html filename="visualizing-with-bokeh-3.png" caption="Plotting with the ColumnDataSource and More Styling Options" %}